Munich Security Report

-In the run-up to the 52nd edition of the Munich Security Conference (12 to 14 February 2016) the MSC is releasing its second Munich Security Report (MSR) featuring important trends and issues in international security.
+In the run-up to the Munich Security Conference's 52nd edition (12 to 14 February 2016) the MSC released its second Munich Security Report (MSR) featuring important trends and issues in international security.
 Last year’s edition was downloaded more than 25,000 times.
 Entitled "Boundless Crises, Reckless Spoilers, Helpless Guardians," the new MSR compiles data, analyses and maps which illuminate major developments and critical challenges to international security.
-The MSR serves as a conversation starter for the 52nd Munich Security Conference (MSC) and as a background reading for MSC participants, but is also made available to security professionals and the interested public.
+The MSR serves as a conversation starter for the Munich Security Conference and as a background reading for MSC participants, but is also made available to security professionals and the interested public.

-Among the key topics of this year's edition are the crisis of the European security order, the war in Syria and the global activities of jihadist groups.
-Moreover, the report sheds light on the refugee crisis and the security implications of global climate and health policies.
+Key topics of this edition include the crisis of the European security order, the war in Syria and the global activities of jihadist groups.
+The report also sheds light on the refugee crisis and the security implications of global climate and health policies.